mitjay98/BLOG/README.md

 ## Getting started

 _This is analog of stack overflow where you can ask question, give answers, comment both and some other interesting features.
-Also admin functionality, roles and authentication system are present here implemented by custom decisions and popular gems_
+Also admin functionality, roles and authentication system are present here implemented by custom decisions and popular gems._

 #### For running this app on your pc locally you need: